 Where a nominal frequency other than 50 Hz, or a frequency variable by design is used in the isolated AC network connecting the asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units and asynchronously connected electricity storage modules, subject to relevant TSO agreement, Article 11 shall apply to the remote-end HVDC converter station with the applicable frequency ranges and time periods specified by the relevant TSO, taking into account specificities of the system and the requirements laid down in Annex I.

-With regard to frequency response, the remote-end HVDC converter station owner, the asynchronously connected power park module owner, the asynchronously connected demand facility owner, the asynchronously connected power-to-gas demand unit owner and the asynchronously connected electricity storage module owner shall agree on the technical modalities of the fast signal communication in accordance with Article 39(1).
-Where the relevant TSO requires, the HVDC system shall be capable of providing the network frequency at the connection point as a signal to the remote-end HVDC converter station.
-For an HVDC system connecting an asynchronously connected power park module, an asynchronously connected demand facility, an asynchronously connected power-to-gas demand unit and an asynchronously connected electricity storage module the adjustment of active power frequency response shall be limited by the capability of the DC-asynchronously connected power park modules.
+With regard to frequency response, the relevant isolated AC network operator, the remote-end HVDC converter station owners, the asynchronously connected power park module owners, the asynchronously connected demand facility owners, the asynchronously connected power-to-gas demand unit owners and the asynchronously connected electricity storage module owners connecting with their assets to the relevant isolated AC network operator’s isolated AC network shall agree on the technical modalities of the fast signal communication in accordance with Article 39(1).
+The HVDC system shall be capable of providing the network frequency from its connection points as a signal to the remote-end HVDC converter station’s interface point.
+The relevant isolated AC network operator shall further relay this fast signal to the interface points of connected asynchronously connected power park module, asynchronously connected power-to-gas demand unit and asynchronously connected electricity storage modules.

 Where two or more remote-end HVDC converter stations are connected to one or more interface points of the same isolated AC network, the remote-end HVDC converter stations and their respective HVDC systems shall be capable of continuously operating stably over the full operating range between the maximum and the minimum HVDC system active power transmission capacity and contributing to the frequency control of the remote-end HVDC system isolated AC network they are connected to.